 Purpura and petechiae are spots of skin discoloration that occur when small blood vessels under the skin break and bleed.
+The main difference between the two is their appearance.

 Below, we describe what purpura and petechiae are and the key differences between them.
 Next, we explore their causes and treatments, and when to contact a doctor.